-2. Select either Yes or No, I want to configure the router myself.
-If you select No, you are taken to the Internet Setup screen (see Internet Setup on page 26).
+- 2. Select either Yes or No, I want to configure the router myself.
+If you select No, you are taken to the Internet Setup screen (see Internet Setup on page 20). - 3.
+If you selected Yes, click Next..
+The following screen displays:

-3. Select Yes and click Next.